Fujifilm X-T20 vs Panasonic G85

-The Fujifilm X-T20 and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were revealed to the public, respectively, in January 2017 and September 2016.
-Both the X-T20 and the G85 are mirrorless interchangeable lens cameras that are based on an APS-C (X-T20) and a Four Thirds sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
+The Fujifilm X-T20 and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were officially introduced, respectively, in January 2017 and September 2016.
+Both the X-T20 and the G85 are mirrorless interchangeable lens cameras that are based on an APS-C (X-T20) and a Four Thirds (G85) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.

-The physical size and weight of the Fujifilm X-T20 and the Panasonic G85 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Fujifilm X-T20 and the Panasonic G85 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T20 – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G85 is notably larger (16 percent) than the Fujifilm X-T20.
 Moreover, the G85 is markedly heavier (32 percent) than the X-T20.
 It is noteworthy in this context that the G85 is splash and dust-proof, while the X-T20 does not feature any corresponding weather-sealing.